 Calendula oil is a big player in this recipe for its healing properties.
 You can also add calendula gel if you have that on hand.
 (We also use this gel in our Blemish Gel recipe and it’s great to have on hand for naturally encouraging skin health.)
-If you choose not to include it in your batch, feel free with replace it with more glycerine or leave it out if you wish.
+If you choose not to include it in your batch, feel free to replace it with more glycerine or leave it out if you wish.
 However, please note that the recipe has not been tested with these variations.

 Do I have to use rosewater?